ant-research/TDEER/README.md

-# TDEER (WIP)
+# TDEER

-Code For TDEER: An Efficient Translating Decoding Schema for Joint Extraction of Entities and Relations (EMNLP2021)
+Official Code For TDEER: An Efficient Translating Decoding Schema for Joint Extraction of Entities and Relations (EMNLP2021)

 ## Overview